No Fees Unless We Win (206) 919-3215

 Why Choose Us?

-- We advocate passionately for brain injury clients, going to trial if necessary for fair compensation.
+- Our Redmond personal injury lawyers advocate passionately for brain injury clients, going to trial if necessary for fair compensation.

 - We have secured hundreds of successful settlements and verdicts for clients throughout Washington.

 - We care about traumatic brain injury (TBI) victims.
 We offer a $3,000 scholarship to those affected by TBIs.

 - We work on a contingency-fee basis.
 You will not pay anything for attorney services unless we win you a financial award.